jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 correct cycling behavior."
 For that you can read any number of angry cyclist forum threads.
 Regardless of what is "correct," we want cycling to be safer, and just telling people to "be more careful" is not a very effective strategy.
 Ridazz gonna ride.
-Luckily though, we know that behavior and the built environment are inextricably linked.
+Luckily, we know that behavior and the built environment are inextricably linked.
 For example, though there is a light at 29th & Hoover, maybe it's too long.
 Or what would happen if all these intersections 28, 29, and 30 were replaced with roundabouts to promote